DavidMorano/rightcore/checkuucplogs/README.txt

 CHECKUUCPLOGS

 This little program checks the size of the individual log files for each UUCP node in the directory 'var/uucp/.Log'.

-Synopsis :
+Synopsis:
 $ checkuucplogs